 What is the main advantage of this technique?

+Author Name: ___________

+Our protocol allows for the evaluation of sleep, performance, and circadian phase in complex operational environments.

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera